Learn

 IRS Form 1099-C: Cancellation of Debt

-Learn about IRS Form 1099-C, which reports forgiven or canceled debt as taxable income.
-Understand exceptions, insolvency rules, and how to respond when you.
+IRS Form 1099-C reports forgiven or canceled debt as taxable income.
+Exceptions, insolvency rules, and how to respond when you.

 The concept behind Form 1099-C is rooted in a fundamental principle of tax law: income includes any accession to wealth.
 When you borrow money, you do not owe tax on it because you have an obligation to repay.
 But when that obligation disappears; when the lender forgives the debt; the IRS considers you to have realized income equal to the forgiven amount.
 You received value (the original loan proceeds) and no longer have to give it back.